-The labyrinth is open to the public year-round.
-There are benches and shade trees; bring a journal and perhaps a cup of coffee!
+The labyrinth is located at the back of our property behind the fenced playground and is best accessed from the rear parking lot.
+There are benches and shade trees; bring a journal and perhaps a cup of coffee.
 Sunrise, sunset, and twilight are delightful times to walk.

 Walking the Labyrinth

 Our labyrinth is an ancient unicursal (having one path without dead-ends) design in the Chartres pattern, a 12-course labyrinth made up of twelve circles enlarged into a walking path for prayer and meditation.
 Its single winding path requires no choices or navigational decisions.
 Walkers simply follow the path to the center, emptying their minds and hearts of worries and concerns as they proceed, stop for a time in the center, and then retrace their path to the entrance/exit.
 Its simple path invites walkers to reflect and discover.